TL;DR

 A comprehensive private medical insurance UK policy offers a faster, more direct route to recovery.

-As an expert PMI broker, WeCovr can help you navigate the market to find a policy with the right level of mental health cover to suit your needs and budget.
+A specialist at WeCovr or one of our broker partners can help you navigate the market to find a policy with the right level of mental health cover to suit your needs and budget.

 A Critical Note on PMI Cover: It is essential to understand that standard UK private medical insurance is designed to cover acute conditions—illnesses that are curable and arise after your policy begins.
 It does not cover chronic or pre-existing conditions.
 If you have a history of anxiety or depression before taking out a policy, that specific condition will likely be excluded from cover.